 - Adds TSi in the Suffix field of the gPTP packet as described in clause H.2.

-The UPF/NW-TT uses the domainNumber and sdoId in the received gPTP message to assign the gPTP message to a PTP instance in the NW-TT.
-The UPF/NW-TT then forwards the gPTP message from TSN network to the PTP ports in DS-TT(s) in Master state within this PTP instance via PDU sessions terminating in this UPF that the UEs have established to the TSN network.
+The UPF/NW-TT uses the ingress port number of the NW-TT, and domainNumber and sdoId in the received gPTP message to assign the gPTP message to a PTP instance in the NW-TT.
+If the NW-TT does not have a matching PTP instance, the UPF/NW-TT discards the message.
+If the matched PTP instance in the NW-TT is operated as PTP instance relay, the UPF/NW-TT then forwards the gPTP message from TSN network to the PTP ports in DS-TT(s) in Master state within this PTP instance via PDU sessions terminating in this UPF that the UEs have established to the TSN network.
 All gPTP messages are transmitted on a QoS Flow that complies with the residence time upper bound requirement specified in IEEE Std 802.1AS [104].

 NOTE 2: The sum of the UE-DS-TT residence time and the PDB of the QoS Flow needs to be lower than the residence time upper bound requirement for a time-aware system specified in IEEE Std 802.1AS [104].